wallarm/product-documentation/docs/latest/installation/native-node/helm-chart.md

 # Deploying the Native Node with Helm Chart

-The [Wallarm native node](../nginx-native-node-internals.md), which operates independently of NGINX, is designed for deployment with some connectors.
-You can run the native node on as a separate service or as a load balancer in your Kubernetes cluster using the Helm chart.
+The [Wallarm Native Node](../nginx-native-node-internals.md), which operates independently of NGINX, is designed for deployment with some connectors.
+You can run the Native Node on as a separate service or as a load balancer in your Kubernetes cluster using the Helm chart.

 ## Use cases

-Deploy the native node with Helm chart in the following cases:
+Deploy the Native Node with Helm chart in the following cases:

 * When you deploy a Wallarm connector for [MuleSoft](../connectors/mulesoft.md), [Cloudflare](../connectors/cloudflare.md) or [Amazon CloudFront](../connectors/aws-lambda.md) and require the node to be self-hosted.
 This is ideal if you are already using Kubernetes management platforms like OpenShift, Amazon EKS, Azure AKS, or Google GKE.
 The node is set up as a load balancer with a public IP for easy traffic routing.
 * When you deploy a Wallarm connector for [Kong API Gateway](../connectors/kong-api-gateway.md) or [Istio](../connectors/istio.md).
 The node is deployed with the clusterIP type for internal traffic, without exposing a public IP.

 ## Requirements

-The Kubernetes cluster for deploying the native node with the Helm chart must meet the following criteria:
+The Kubernetes cluster for deploying the Native Node with the Helm chart must meet the following criteria:

 * [Helm v3](https://helm.sh/) package manager installed.
 * Inbound access from your API gateway or CDN where your APIs are running.